 Current transformer enclosures must contain only service conductors, metering equipment, and meter conductors.
 They must not be used as a junction box, gutter, or raceway for the purpose of making taps.
+Line-side taps are not allowed.

 Exception: Taps must be allowed on the load side of the customer's landing pads to accommodate emergency services, fire pumps, and/or elevator ventilation systems as allowed by local/national fire codes.